pehringer/finches/README.md

 ```

-Finches is a library that uses linear genetic programming (LGP) to automatically synthesize functions that fit many sets of input-output data.
+Finches is a library that uses linear genetic programming (LGP) to synthesize functions from of input-output examples.
 It’s designed for discovering deterministic mappings from structured data.

 # Use Cases

-- **Reverse Engineering** - Infer hidden logic from input–output pairs, even when source code or hardware is unavailable.
+- **Reverse Engineering** - Infer hidden logic from observed inputs and outputs, even when source code or hardware is unavailable.
 For example, Finches can help uncover the rules behind proprietary black-box systems by modeling their behavior.

 - **Data Compression** - Evolve compact functions that approximate large datasets.
-By replacing raw data with concise models, Finches enables significant reductions in storage for structured, deterministic data.
+By replacing raw data with concise functions, Finches enables significant reductions in storage for structured, deterministic data.

 # Use Finches